-'We Didn't Lose Control Of Our Personal Data -- It Was Stolen From Us By People Famers'
+'We Didn't Lose Control Of Our Personal Data -- It Was Stolen From Us By People Farmers'

 Let's call it like it is, there are no rights in life.

-Most worrisome thing Berners-Lee didn't mention (Score:1)
+Most worrisome thing Berners-Lee didn't mention (Score:2, Funny)

 >We didn't lose control; it was stolen from us by Silicon Valley